Littoral cone: Examples

-Pseudocraters and littoral cones have been found on Iceland, Hawaiʻi, Cerro Azul in the Galápagos Islands, Deception Island, Antarctica, and Medicine Lake Volcano, California.
+Pseudocraters and littoral cones have been found on Iceland, Hawaiʻi, Cerro Azul in the Galápagos Islands, Deception Island, Antarctica, Réunion and Medicine Lake Volcano, California.
 Sometimes the words "pseudocrater" and "littoral cone" are used as synonyms.
-Littoral cones are usually quickly removed by sea erosion; thus littoral cones rarely survive as landscape features.
+Littoral cones are usually quickly removed by lava flow burial or sea erosion; thus littoral cones rarely survive as landscape features.

 Prehistorical littoral cones have been found on the coast of Hawaiʻi, where the volcanoes Mauna Loa and Kīlauea face the sea.
 They were named "littoral cones" by Wentworth in 1938.
 About 50 large cones are found on these two volcanoes and only three of them were formed during historical times; no such cones have been found on the other Hawaiian volcanoes.
 The Puʻu ʻŌʻō and Mauna Ulu eruptions of Kīlauea have also formed small littoral cones.

-Examples of littoral cones include Sand Hills (1840 eruption) on Kīlauea in Hawaiʻi, ʻAuʻau, Nā Puʻu a Pele, Puʻu Hou (1868 eruption) and Puʻu Kī (eruption 1300 years ago) at Mauna Loa in Hawaiʻi, a cone close to Villamil at Sierra Negra, Galapagos, several cones south of Krýsuvík and Eldborg (1800 years ago) at Hengill both on Iceland, a cone in the Winter Water unit of the Columbia Plateau Basalts, Oregon, several cones along the shores of Lake Kivu in East Africa, a cone at Becharof Lake, Alaska, Burilan and Devil Rock on Gaua, and Ponta de Ferraria (eruption 840 ± 60 years ago) on São Miguel Island, Azores.
+Examples of littoral cones include one formed at Piton de la Fournaise on Reunion in 2007, Sand Hills (1840 eruption) on Kīlauea in Hawaiʻi, ʻAuʻau, Nā Puʻu a Pele, Puʻu Hou (1868 eruption) and Puʻu Kī (eruption 1300 years ago) at Mauna Loa in Hawaiʻi, a cone close to Villamil at Sierra Negra, Galapagos, several cones south of Krýsuvík and Eldborg (1800 years ago) at Hengill both on Iceland, a cone in the Winter Water unit of the Columbia Plateau Basalts, Oregon, several cones along the shores of Lake Kivu in East Africa, a cone at Becharof Lake, Alaska, Burilan and Devil Rock on Gaua, and Ponta de Ferraria (eruption 840 ± 60 years ago) on São Miguel Island, Azores.
 The Speedwell Vent in Derbyshire, United Kingdom may also be a littoral cone of Carboniferous age.
 Pleistocene littoral cones may also exist in Lake Tahoe, California, while Archean littoral cones may have formed in the Barberton Greenstone Belt of South Africa.